 LIVING IN AUSTRALIA

 Moving to Australia permanently is a dream of millions of immigrants from all over the world.
 This is not surprising, because the Australian continent has incredible beauty with a huge variety of fauna and flora, rich natural resources and optimal conditions for a happy and long life.
-Australia's population in 2023 will be about 26.2 million people.
+Australia's population in 2024 will be about 26.6 million people.
 The largest ethnic groups are British, New Zealanders, Chinese, Indians, Filipinos, Vietnamese, Italians and Germans.

-Life in Australia for foreigners from CIS countries is a great opportunity to ensure a decent future for themselves and their children.
+Life in Australia for foreigners from third countries is a great opportunity to ensure a decent future for themselves and their children.
 According to estimates of the Australian Bureau of Statistics, about 28.5% of local residents were born abroad.
 The large influx of migrants is partly due to effective immigration programs in Australia.
-Below we will tell you about prices and cost of living, current tax rates, demanded professions, salaries, and the pros and cons of living in Australia in 2023.
+Below we will tell you about prices and cost of living, current tax rates, demanded professions, salaries, and the pros and cons of living in Australia in 2024.

 Living in Australia